JINHXu/JINHXu/README.md

 __WS21/22__ is about algorithms, open competitions, automatic solution to statistical text classification, open-source projects and ethical discussions in NLP.

-* JD at SemEval2022 Task 4: RoBERTa vs Traditional Ensemble Models for Patronizing and Condescending Language Detection.
+* Xu at SemEval2022 Task 4: pre-BERT Neural Network Methods vs post-BERT RoBERTa Approach for Patronizing and Condescending Language Detection

 * How much hate with #china?
 Analyzing China-related hateful tweets two years after the Covid pandemic